-these lemon poppy seed cookies are soft, chewy and even a tad crunchy. but mostly they are packed with a lovely lemon flavor that comes from the cookies but also really pops from the icing! it’s a nice summer treat to have at your table for that little sweet tooth kick you may have in the afternoon or even skip the icing on the cookies and enjoy it with a cup of tea!
+These lemon poppy seed cookies are soft, chewy and even a tad crunchy.
+But mostly they are packed with a lovely lemon flavor that comes from the cookies that also really pops from the icing!
+It’s a nice summer treat to have at your table for that little sweet tooth kick you may have in the afternoon.
+You could even skip the icing on the cookies and enjoy it with a cup of tea!

 lemon poppy seed cookies